aj-foster/compliments/README.md

 ```
 mix deps.get
-COOKIE="some secret here" MIX_ENV=prod mix release
+MIX_ENV=prod mix release
 ```

-replacing the `COOKIE` value with a secret key.
-The text will be SHA-256 hashed and base16 encoded before being passed to the Erlang VM during application startup.

 All of the files necessary to run the application can be found in `_build/prod/rel/compliments/releases/<version>/compliments.tar.gz`.
 Copying the files to the host, and unpack them where appropriate.

 **Step four: Start the application**

-The application can be manually started with `bin/compliments start`.
+The application can be manually started with `bin/compliments start` with the relevant environment variables.

 See [this page](https://hexdocs.pm/distillery/guides/systemd.html) and related pages for information about starting the application with `systemd` and other methods.